 BlackWing is a Swedish light sport aircraft manufacturer.
 They are based in Eslöv, Sweden and currently have a couple of models available for purchase, one is registered as an Ultralight and the other one as Experimental.
 When paperwork is ready they will also offer the BlackWing as a CS-LSA.

 The development of the BlackWing has been focused on creating a very efficient aircraft with great flying characteristics and high safety standards while still using modern cutting-edge technology.
 And did I mention that the whole thing is made in pre-preg carbon fiber?

 Visit their website for more information and watch my video review below.

 So I haven’t written anything on this website for quite some time.
 Nothing much has happened since my last post, besides one little thing.
 I took my private pilot’s license (PPL), which I am very proud of.
-I am certified to fly small single engine piston (SEP) airplanes up to 5700 kg and land them on land, not water.
-This happened in the end of June 2015, so it has actually been a while.
-Since then I have logged a little more than 70 hours of flight time, mainly on Cessnas 172 and 152.
-In September 2015 I started working on my night rating (NQ) so I can also fly during the night.
-I still have one hour of flight left before I get this rating but the school, some school in south Sweden (ha!) that I went to, had their teaching permission revoked due to some administrative hurdles.
-Hopefully they will get it back some time in March and I will finish my rating.
+I am certified to fly small single-engine piston (SEP) airplanes up to 5700 kg and land them on land, not water.
+This happened at the end of June 2015, so it has actually been a while.
+Since then, I have logged a little more than 70 hours of flight time, mainly on Cessnas 172 and 152.
+In September 2015, I started working on my night rating (NQ) to also fly during the night.
+I still have one hour of flight left before I get this rating, but the school, some school in south Sweden (ha!) that I went to, had their teaching permission revoked due to some administrative hurdles.
+Hopefully, they will get it back sometime in March, and I will finish my rating.